-International students are required to attend international student orientation, which is offered prior to the beginning of each semester.
-More details can be found on the Orientation Website at www.usc.edulorientation.
+For undergraduate students there are on-campus programs, as well as three sessions in June for international students who live in and around the cities of Beijing, Hong Kong or Shanghai.
+All international students are required to attend an on-campus international student orientation, which is offered prior to the beginning of each semester.
+More details can be found on the Orientation Website at usc.edu/orientation.

-A number of academic departments and professional schools offer orientation sessions for graduate students, in addition to those offered by Orientation Programs.
-Visit the Orientation Website at www.usc.edu|orientation for a list of department and professional school orientation sessions.
+Graduate students are offered a centralized Graduate Orientation Program in August.
+Many academic departments and professional schools offer additional orientation sessions for their specific departments.
+Visit the Orientation Website at usc.edu/orientation for a list of department and professional school sessions.
 Sessions are also available for graduate assistants through the Center for Excellence in Teaching (CET).
-For information about CET's programs, see page 90 or visit www.usc.edu|cet.
-Email usccet@usc.edu to subscribe to the Friends of CET weekly update.
+For information about CET's programs, see Special Study Options or visit usc.edu/cet.
+Email usccet@usc.edu to subscribe to the Friends of CET weekly updates.